 These hours are subject to change depending on our ability to staff the Gate and Parking with volunteers.
 If there are no volunteers, the Gate will be closed.
 Please sign up to volunteer here: http://portalburn.com/volunteer/.
 Finalized Gate hours will be published in the HELP guide a week prior to the event.
 Plan your arrival accordingly.

 Is there a ticket cap?

 Yes.
 The ticket cap is set firmly at 450.
 There will be 400 tickets available in the ‘open pool’ and 50 ‘reserve tickets’ for BOD, Leads, Artists, and critical infrastructure personnel.
 In time the cap may change, however for 2018 the cap is 450 due to our ability to manage parking and safety logistics.

 How and when are tickets being sold, and how much do they cost?

 TICKET SALES ARE NOW CLOSED.
 POrtalBurn 2018 ticket sales opened at Noon on Sunday 4/22 and closed at 11:59pm on Tuesday 7/24.
-The ticket link is HERE.
+The ticket link was HERE.

 Tickets are $50 (plus a small service fee).
 Tickets are sold using Brown Paper Tickets.
 Important: You must print out your ticket and bring it with you, or, if you have a mobile ticket, have it saved on your device before you arrive.
 We cannot guarantee there will be reception for your mobile device.
 There will be no exceptions.
 No tickets will be sold on-site.

 How many tickets can I purchase at once?

 Four (4) per buyer.
 We are limiting sales to four tickets per person to prevent ticket hoarding, and provide sufficient opportunity for people who want them.